SOURCE-2

 Stuttgart Operated University Research CubeSat for Evaluation and Education 2

-SOURCE-2 continues the success story of the SOURCE project and continues to offer students in Stuttgart practical training and research in the field of space travel.
-With the aim of expanding on the knowledge gained from the original project, SOURCE-2 will reach a new level of professionalism and offer students unique experiences.
-Innovative concepts promote knowledge exchange and technology transfer while expanding the research network of KSat e.V.
-The company’s own technology, such as the FerroWheels, will be further developed and tested in orbit for the first time.
-Thanks to the innovative advances in the SOURCE bus system, the PETRUS engine of the Institute of Space Systems will be further optimized so that SOURCE-2 can be the first student satellite in Europe to carry out orbit changes.
-The scientific focus is on attitude awareness in order to address current challenges in low Earth orbit.
-In addition, the novel payload concept brings experience in the areas of on-orbit servicing and active waste disposal to Stuttgart.
-The potential of the student CubeSat project is increased through cooperation and exchange formats with project partners.
-SOURCE-2 is intended to create a basis for a larger initiative that inspires both students and those interested in STEM careers and breaks new ground in science communication, while the project is now being pushed forward into Phase A after a successful Phase 0.
+SOURCE-2 continues the success story of the SOURCE project, providing students in Stuttgart with ongoing practical training and research in the field of spaceflight.
+Building upon the insights gained from the original project, SOURCE-2 will reach a new level of professionalism and offer students unique experiences.
+Innovative concepts will foster knowledge exchange and technology transfer, while the research network of KSat e.V. will be expanded.
+In-house technologies, such as the FerroWheels, will be further developed and tested in orbit for the first time.
+Thanks to innovative advancements in the SOURCE bus system, the Institute of Space Systems’ PETRUS engine will be further optimized, enabling SOURCE-2 to be the first student satellite in Europe to perform orbital changes.
+The scientific focus is on situational awareness to address current challenges in low Earth orbit.
+Furthermore, the novel payload concept will bring expertise in on-orbit servicing and active debris removal to Stuttgart.
+Through collaborations and exchange formats with project partners, the potential of the student CubeSat project is enhanced.
+SOURCE-2 aims to create a foundation for a larger initiative that inspires both school students and other interested individuals for STEM careers and explores new avenues in science communication, while the project, following a successful Phase 0, is now moving into Phase A.

 Our Payloads